-Kidney Cancer UK and Kidney Cancer Scotland are pleased to be able to offer the UK’s first dedicated Kidney Cancer Counselling service.
+Kidney Cancer UK and Kidney Cancer Scotland are pleased to be able to offer the UK’s first dedicated free Kidney Cancer Counselling service.

-This one-to-one counselling service is available to patients, carers and close family affected by kidney cancer through appointment only and is conducted by a qualified counsellor employed by the charity over the telephone.
+This free one-to-one counselling service is available to patients, carers and close family affected by kidney cancer through appointment only and is conducted by a qualified counsellor employed by the charity over the telephone.

 Each caller will have an initial separate assessment to ensure their needs and expectations for counselling are met.